Discover Types Of Parrots In India – A Guide to Unique Varieties.

 1. Indian Ringneck Parakeet

-Also known as rose-ringed parrots, ring-necked parakeets live in forests, bushes, fields, and mangroves throughout India.
-Interestingly, the UK is home to many ring-necked parakeets that are thought to have escaped from captured birds.
+The Indian Ring-necked Parrot is a popular parrot found in India.
+It lives in bushes, forests, mangroves, fields, and tropical regions of India.
+This species is also broadly found in England.
+They are proven to be one of the best parrots as pets.
 This species of parakeet is also found in urban areas.
 The kidney-shaped neck ring is blackish in males and grey in females.
 Ring-necked parakeets nest in tree hollows.
 They eat fruits, berries, leaves, shrubs, vegetables and grains.

 2. Alexandrine Parakeet